 New Care Homes

 The Kun Mor and George Kiss Home

-A new Jewish Care home in a unique setting – Opening Spring 2015 The Kun Mor and George Kiss Home has 48 en-suite bedrooms set over 3 floors, with an open plan living area on each floor consisting of a fully kosher compliant kitchen, a large farmhouse kitchen table, a dining area and a lounge.
+A new Jewish Care home in a unique setting – Opening Summer 2015 The Kun Mor and George Kiss Home has 48 en-suite bedrooms set over 3 floors, with an open plan living area on each floor consisting of a fully kosher compliant kitchen, a large farmhouse kitchen table, a dining area and a lounge.

 Built with latest the technology, Jewish Care’s aim is to support a person’s independence and to enhance the provision of quality care.

 The home is set in a community hub, The Betty and Asher Loftus Centre in Friern Barnet, a unique care community which includes two other residential homes, a day centre and communal facilities including a café, shop and synagogue.
 People living there will benefit from a varied programme of activities and services available to the entire Betty and Asher Loftus Centre community.

 The first to move in will be residents of Jewish Care’s Ella and Ridley Jacobs House in Hendon who are relocating to the new purpose built home.
 The remaining rooms are expected to be in high demand, those interested are encouraged to contact Jewish Care to register interest.

 Contact Helen on 020 8922 2136 or or email HKamperis@jcare.org.

 Asher Loftus Way development